mlcheng/php-CpanelDdns/README.md

 This is a small PHP library that can help you manage your own custom DDNS.
 I used to rely on [dyndns.org](http://dyndns.org) to connect back to my home computer, but that service became paid a few years ago.
 Not wanting to rely on another "free" service for this, I created the `CpanelDdns` PHP library.

-PS: This requires that you have cPanel :)
+PS: This requires that you have cPanel :) Also, you'll need some low-powered device that can run this script on a schedule.
+I use an old Android phone and [MacroDroid](https://play.google.com/store/apps/details?id=com.arlosoft.macrodroid).

 ## Usage
 Usage is quite simple, but I'm not quite sure if it'll 100% work on every cPanel (explained later).
 All you need to do is